Donald W. Zacharias: Education

 Zacharias received a bachelor's degree from Georgetown College in Kentucky in 1957, where he was a member of the Lambda Chi Alpha fraternity.
 He received a master's degree in 1959 and a doctorate in communication in 1963 from Indiana University.
 He held an honorary Doctorate of Law from Georgetown for distinguished contributions to the college.
 He once auditioned for the position of play-by-play announcer at Indiana while he was a graduate student but lost out to a gentleman named Dick Enberg who went on to a Hall of Fame broadcasting career.
 Zacharias reported that he had a sore throat the day of the auditions.

-Personal
+Personal life and death

 Zacharias was born in Salem, Indiana.
 He and his wife, Tommie Kline Zacharias, were married 53 years.
 They had three children Eric, Leslie and Alan; and three grandchildren.
 He also had a sister, Mary Catherine Zacharias Collier, of Yucaipa, California.

+Zacharias died of complications of multiple sclerosis on March 3, 2013, at 77 years of age.